Ankr-network/ankr-docs/docs/Earn/liquid-staking/matic/matic-liquid-staking-mechanics.md

 1. User navigates to the dedicated page in Ankr Earn and unstakes their MATIC.

-2. Ankr Earn Dashboard checks the user’s aMATICb balance and displays a form to enter the number of MATICs to unstake.
+2. Ankr Earn Dashboard checks the user’s aMATICb balance and displays a form to enter the number of MATIC to unstake.

 Frontend gets the unstake fee information from Ankr backend:

 4. Ankr Earn Dashboard calls Ankr smart contract to approve the transfer fee in Ankr tokens from the user address to the PolygonPool smart contract address.
 The fee is needed to compensate Ankr for the unstaking expenses.

-5. Ankr Earn Dashboard calls `PolygonPool::unstake(uint256 amount, uint256 fee, uint256 useBeforeBlock, bytes memory signature)` to unstake the specified amount of MATICs.
+5. Ankr Earn Dashboard calls `PolygonPool::unstake(uint256 amount, uint256 fee, uint256 useBeforeBlock, bytes memory signature)` to unstake the specified amount of MATIC.

 6. `PolygonPool` transfers the equal amount of aMATICb from the user to itself (technically, it locks the amount of aMATICb to unstake in the user’s account).